List of Hollyoaks characters introduced in 2016: DS Ryan Knight

 Ste is charged with Amy's murder and Ryan takes over raising Leah and Lucas.
 Ryan grows close to Mercedes and they begin seeing each other.
 Ryan had claimed he was at the Loft while Amy was murdered, but the CCTV footage is missing.
 Ryan admits to Mercedes that he stole the footage because he had cheated on Amy that night.
 The person he cheated with turns out to be Kyle Kelly (Adam Rickitt).
 Ryan is scared that the truth about his adultery and sexuality will come out.
 Ryan sleeps with Kyle again, but rejects him immediately afterwards and Kyle threatens to expose their affair to Mercedes.
 In order to stop him, Ryan has Kyle arrested for drug dealing, but Kyle ends up telling Mercedes anyway and she dumps Ryan.

 Ryan works with Ste's lawyer James Nightingale (Gregory Finnegan), who hates Ste for ruining his relationship with John Paul McQueen (James Sutton), to throw the case against him.
 James begins to take things too far and Ryan cuts ties with him.
 Ryan testifies to Ste's good character in court and he is acquitted.
 Ryan's colleague, D.S.
 Gavin Armstrong (Andrew Hayden-Smith), is later charged with Amy's murder.

 Through a flashback, it is revealed that it was Ryan who murdered Amy.
 Ryan had accidentally called Amy during his encounter with Kyle and left her a voicemail.
 When Ryan arrived home, Amy furiously confronted him about cheating on her with a man on their wedding day.
 Amy said how foolish she felt to have fallen in love with another gay man and that she was leaving with her father immediately.
 Amy threatened to tell everyone that Ryan was gay and he murdered her in a fit of rage.

 After being released from prison, Kyle begs Ryan to give them a chance, but Ryan vehemently refuses.
 Ryan tries to pick up a male prostitute, but then has to pretend he is on sting operation when the prostitute turns out to be Harry Thompson (Parry Glasspool).
 James is suspicious and confronts Ryan, who emotionally admits that he sleeps with men.
 Needing a cover, Ryan begins dating Ste's half-sister, Tegan Lomax (Jessica Ellis).

 After some time, Ryan becomes overwhelmed with guilt and decides to confess to murdering Amy.
-However, Diane Hutchinson (Alex Fletcher), tells Ryan that it was Harry who murdered Amy.
-It turns shortly before Ryan had murdered Amy, Harry had gone to confront her about taking Ste's children and she accidentally fell and hit her head.
+However, Diane Hutchinson (Alex Fletcher) tells Ryan that it was Harry who murdered Amy.
+It turns out that, shortly before Ryan had murdered Amy, Harry had gone to confront her about taking Ste's children and she accidentally fell and hit her head.
 Harry panicked and ran out, leaving Amy unconscious on the floor.
 Ryan threatens to turn Harry into the police, but James stops him by threatening to reveal he is gay.